Reasons to Visit Tanzania For Safaris

 The migration follows an annual clockwise route and is driven by seasonal rain patterns.
 This massive movement spans roughly 1,800 miles (3,000 kilometers) each year and is critical to the health of the Serengeti-Mara ecosystem.
 The herds are constantly on the move, responding to rainfall and the resulting flush of new grass.
 In the process, they fertilize the soil, sustain predators, and provide a food chain that balances the savanna ecosystem.
 Every stage of the migration, whether calving in the south, river crossings in the west and north, or mating season, offers distinct and unforgettable wildlife experiences.

-From the calving season in Ndutu to the dramatic river crossings in Grumeti and the Mara, Tanzania showcases the full emotional spectrum of the migration.
+From the wildebeest calving season in Ndutu to the dramatic river crossings in Grumeti and the Mara, Tanzania showcases the full emotional spectrum of the migration.
 In the south, vast short grass plains serve as birthing grounds, where tens of thousands of calves are born in just a few weeks.
 In the west, powerful crocodiles lurk beneath muddy riverbanks as herds cross the Grumeti River.
 Further north, the famed Mara River crossings become life or death gauntlets as wildebeests leap into the current, pursued by predators from above and below.
 And as the dry season ends, the herds make their way back south, completing the cycle.

 For visitors, timing and location are everything.
 From January to March, the herds are in the southern Serengeti and Ndutu region, ideal for witnessing calving and predator-prey interactions.
 From May to June, the migration passes through the Western Corridor, with the Grumeti River crossings and the wildebeest mating season.
 Between July and October, the herds cluster in the northern Serengeti, offering a chance to witness the legendary Mara River crossings, with heart racing scenes of panic, chaos, and survival.
 And by November and December, the rains pull the herds back into Tanzania, where the plains of Ndutu once again come alive with fresh life.